 Teaching

-Sam has successfully completed the Postgraduate Certificate in Learning and Teaching at the LSHTM and has become an Associate Fellow of the Higher Education Academy (HEA).
+Sam has completed the Postgraduate Certificate in Learning and Teaching at the LSHTM and is a Fellow of the Higher Education Academy (FHEA).
 He has a wide range of teaching activities, which include:

 Module Organiser for Immunology of Clinical Disease (IDM3167),